department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 #### If you haven't started school or a training program:
 - [Get help from an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).
 - Get more information about schools and see if we have approved your program.
-[Check out the GI Bill Comparison Tool](/gi-bill-comparison-tool/).
+[Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).

 #### If you've already started your program:
 - Take your application to your school or employer.